 - Wait long enough until enough entropy information is available.
 Some operating systems provide hints when they have reached this point.

-- For embedded systems without a good entropy source it may help to store the cryptographic pseudo-random number generator (CPRNG) state, so that it will not produce the same random numbers after every boot.
+- For embedded systems without a good entropy source, it is helpful to store the cryptographic pseudo-random number generator (CPRNG) state, so that it will not produce the same random numbers after every boot.

 Vendor should ensure that cryptographic functions they use are initialized with suitable entropy and that the generated certificates are not created in a predictable manner.

 The implementation understands and correctly interprets any Message types that are reserved as special (such as broadcast and multicast addresses in IP specification).
-Failing to understand and interpret those special packets may lead to vulnerabilities.
+Failing to understand and interpret those special packets leads to vulnerabilities.

 OPC UA does not provide rate control mechanisms, however an implementation can incorporate rate control.